-The servant leapt back and the man apologized.
+The servant leapt back, and the man apologized.
 He said that his daughter had asked him to bring her a lark.
 He tried to make amends by offering me money.
 I didn’t need money.
-I told him I would spare his life if he would give me the one who came out first to greet him on his return home.
+I told him I would let him have the lark if he gave me the first one to greet him on his return home.

 “That would be my youngest daughter,” he said.
 “She loves me best and is always there first.
 Oh, but I cannot give you the one who is dearest to me.”

 His servant (who was terrified) said, “Why rush to conclusions?
 It might be your cat or your dog who greets you.”